 Help Desk Resume: Co-Curricular Achievements

-This is the second last section in the resume.
+This is the second last section in the help desk resume.

 Yes!
 That's right!
 You are just there at the edge of completing your professional help desk resume.

-This section of your resume contains all the details of any achievements that you secured outside the work proficiency arena.
+This section of your help desk resume contains all the details of any achievements that you secured outside the work proficiency arena.

 Everything from sports to extra- curricular activities, if you have anything, just put it here.